+Examples A specific ministry reuses data from existing business registers and integrates them in the national portal of citizens.
+A public administration uses uniform concepts and creates a basis for reuse of data by the authorities.

+Question logic Next question

+D9.

+Name Administrative simplification

+Category Manifestation

+Weight 20%

-Multiple choice (1 answer possible)
+Question type Multiple choice (1 answer possible)

-This item aims to assess how the public service manifests its legal behavioural interoperability performance towards its end users.
+Rationale This item aims to assess how the public service manifests its legal behavioural interoperability performance towards its end users.
 It examines how adequately described and understood the legal rules and concepts of the digital public service are.
 The implementation of simple and clear rules often have the character of regulatory simplification and administrative streamlining.
 The legislation should be simple and clear so that it is easy to understand for citizens as well as businesses.
 Simple rules facilitate the protection of legal rights by providing more clarity on the legal position of the individual and improve citizens' and businesses' experience of being treated fairly.
 For the authorities, simple and clear rules have the advantage of being easier to administer and contribute to a more uniform administration and digital legislative support.
 This item examines a legal behavioural interoperability manifestation of the public service delivering data, information and knowledge towards its end users (in terms of user experience).
-This item is compliant with the EIRA ABB 'Shared Legal Framework'.
+This item is compliant with the EIRA ABB 'Shared Legal Content'.

-To what extent does the digital public service provide user friendly explanations on the legal provisions concerning the data, information and knowledge delivered?

-- The service does not provide any explanations on the legal provisions (rules and concepts) regarding the data, information and knowledge delivered - The service provides ad-hoc explanations on the legal provisions (rules and concepts) regarding the data, information and knowledge delivered (e.g. on demand) - The service provides somehow clear and comprehensible explanations on the legal provisions (rules and concepts) regarding the data, information and knowledge delivered - The service provides fully clear and comprehensible explanations on the legal provisions (rules and concepts) regarding the data, information and knowledge delivered - The service provides fully clear and comprehensible explanations (rules and concepts) on the legal provisions regarding the data, information and knowledge delivered and constantly refines this information - Not applicable, there is no need to have such rules in place - No answer of the public administration and for the benefit of citizens wishing to rent their all-year dwellings.
-Next question
+Question To what extent does the service provide user friendly explanations on the legal provisions concerning the data, information and knowledge delivered?
+The service does not provide any explanations on the legal provisions (rules and concepts) regarding the data, information and knowledge delivered The service provides ad-hoc explanations on the legal provisions (rules and concepts) regarding the data, information and knowledge delivered (e.g. on demand) The service provides somehow clear and comprehensible explanations on the legal provisions (rules and concepts) regarding the data, information and knowledge delivered (e.g. on demand) The service provides somehow clear and comprehensible explanations on the legal provisions (rules and concepts) regarding the data, information and knowledge delivered The service provides fully clear and comprehensible explanations on the legal provisions (rules and concepts) regarding the data, information and knowledge delivered The service provides fully clear and comprehensible explanations on the legal provisions (rules and concepts) regarding the data, information and knowledge delivered The service provides fully clear and comprehensible explanations (rules and concepts) on the legal provisions regarding the data, information and knowledge delivered The service provides fully clear and comprehensible explanations (rules and concepts) on the legal provisions regarding the data, information and knowledge delivered and constantly refines this information Not applicable, there is no need to have such rules in place No answer